-- C. Additional information in each actuarial valuation report. - Description of the provisions of the plan.
+- BC.
+Additional information in each actuarial valuation report. - (1) Description of the provisions of the plan.
 Any changes in the provisions of the plan since the last valuation must be highlighted. - (2) Description of the actuarial basis for the valuation, the actuarial method and assumptions used in the actuarial valuation.
 The date of the experience analysis upon which the latest change in actuarial assumptions is based should be included.
 Any special techniques, adjustments or loads used must be disclosed here.
 Decrement timing and the procedures used to calculate entry age must also be disclosed in the valuation report.
-Assumptions such as percent married, family composition, etc., must also be disclosed. - (3) Description of the member data used including: - (a) The source of the data. - (b) Any material inconsistencies or other problems with the data and any steps taken to correct or compensate for such problems. - (c) Reconciliation of data with that used for the prior actuarial valuation.
+Assumptions such as percent married, family composition, etc., must also be disclosed. - (3) Description of the member data used including: - (a) The source of the data. - (b) Any material inconsistencies or other problems with the data and any steps taken to correct or compensate for such problems.

-- (d) The number of active members and average annual compensation broken down by age and years of service in the plan. - (e) The number of persons receiving benefits and average amounts of monthly benefit by age and type of benefit (service retired, disability and survivor). - (4) Description of the assets of the fund including: - (a) Market Value of assets by asset category. - (b) Development of Actuarial Assets from Market Value. - (c) A reconciliation of the Market Value of the assets of the plan as of the prior valuation date to the comparable Market Value as of the current valuation date. - (d) For reports on funds investing in the Minnesota Post Retirement Investment Fund or MERF's Retirement Benefit Fund, a comparison of the following three asset values - - (i) Actuarial Present Value of Projected Benefits based on the benefit amounts in force on the valuation date (i.e., the required reserves). - (ii) Adjusted Actuarial Asset Value (i.e., the required reserves plus the undistributed income which will be used for benefit increases the following January 1).
+- (c) Reconciliation of data with that used for the prior actuarial valuation. - (d) The number of active members and average annual compensation broken down by age and years of service in the plan. - (e) The number of persons receiving benefits and average amounts of monthly benefit by age and type of benefit (service retired, disability and survivor). - (4) Description of the assets of the fund including: - (a) Market Value of assets by asset category. - (b) Development of Actuarial Assets from Market Value. - (c) A reconciliation of the Market Value of the assets of the plan as of the prior valuation date to the comparable Market Value as of the current valuation date. - (5) The valuation report must contain a statement signed by the Actuary responsible for the completion of the report, certifying that to the best of the knowledge and belief of the Actuary, the actuarial valuation was performed in accordance with the requirements of Minnesota Statutes, Section 356.215, and the requirements of these Standards.